AnuuTech/PoH_PoC/README.md

 10. Click "QUIT"

-### CLIENT SIDE / STRESS TESING
+### CLIENT SIDE / STRESS TESTING
-You can test the network using the client_emulator.py python application.
+You can stress test the network using the client_stresstest.py python application.
 1. Type "Python3 client_stresstest.py" in a command line where the file is present
 2. Select one cluster node
 3. Click "Connect"